Skip to main content

 How often should I synchronize TM and glossary?

 Monthly: Check for new glossary terms that affect existing TM entries.
 Quarterly: Audit TM for deprecated terminology.
 After major glossary changes: Run batch update on affected TM segments.
-Annually: Comprehensive alignment review of both resources.
+Annually: Full alignment review of both resources.

 Ready to validate translations from both TM and glossary sources?
 Try KTTC for AI-powered linguistic quality assessment with integrated terminology checking and MQM-based evaluation.